-Although undisturbed grassland, such as CRP, has been shown to be the most beneficial for the production of pheasants, winter wheat has been shown to provide important nesting habitat in cropped landscapes (Pauly 2014).
-Winter wheat remains relatively undisturbed during the nesting season and offers overhead concealment similar to perennial grasses.
+Although undisturbed grassland, such as CRP, has been shown to be the most beneficial to pheasant production, winter wheat has been shown to provide important nesting habitat in cropped landscapes (Pauly 2014).
+Winter wheat remains relatively undisturbed during the nesting season and offers overhead concealment like perennial grasses.
 Programs or initiatives that promote the use of winter wheat in cropping rotations could increase the availability of this alternative nesting habitat.